DMT (AKA the “spirit molecule”) is best known for its ability to induce dreamlike states of consciousness.

 DMT vs. Ketamine

-Both DMT and ketamine can produce out of body experiences, but there are a lot of differences between the two.
+Both DMT and ketamine can produce out-of-body experiences, but there are a lot of differences between the two.
 The DMT experience is otherworldly and highly introspective at times.
 Ketamine, on the other hand, is best described as “shadowy” or “muffled.”
-It numbs the body and makes you feel as though you’re more of a spectator than experiencing the trip first hand.
+It numbs the body and makes you feel as though you’re more of a spectator than experiencing the trip firsthand.
+It’s effects are classified as dissociative.

 In lower doses, ketamine feels very different and has much less visual component than DMT.